For Systems Integrators

 - GET: download library [requires Project View access].

-- PUT: upload library, replacing latest revision [requires Project Edit access].
+- PUT: upload library to replace current version [requires Project Edit access].

-- POST: download library, creating a new revision [requires Project Edit Access].
+- POST: upload library to create a new version [requires Project Edit Access].

 - DELETE: delete library [requires Organization Administration access].